eventide-project/eventide-rails/README.md

 - Send messages to external pub/sub services via Message DB
 - Receive messages from external services via Message DB

+## Status

+**In Development**

+Eventide on Rails is currently in development and will be released in the first quarter of 2020.

 ## License

 The `eventide-rails` library is released under the [MIT License](https://github.com/eventide-project/eventide-rails/blob/master/MIT-License.txt).